dhughes/tiy-java-crash-course/Crash Course.md

 }
 ```

 Every Java program has a `main` method.
-This method is what the Java Runtime executes when you run your program.
-Code in methods are executed top to bottom.
+This method is what the Java Runtime executes first when you run your program.
+It's the entry point to your projects.

+The Code in methods is executed top to bottom.
 So, if you had ten lines of code in your main method, Java would first execute line 1, then 2, etc, until it reached line 3.

 Our `Main` class has one capability - defined by the `main` method - the ability to print "Hello World" to the console.